-Like with bergamot oil, p-cymene happens to be so intense by itself that it is often used as a supplementary scent to amplify other, more subtle scents.
-But it’s not the smell and taste alone that make this molecule so intriguing.
+Like with bergamot oil, p-cymene happens to be so intense by itself that it is often used as a supplementary scent to amplify other, more subtle scents of natural product.
+But it’s not the smell and taste alone that make the chemistry of this molecule so intriguing.

-Here we’ll explore the highlights of this curious terpene and explain how it can enhance your experience of various cannabis strains and other products.
+Here we’ll explore the highlights physical properties and molecular structure of this curious terpene compound and explain how it can enhance your experience of various cannabis strains and other products.

 What are terpenes?

-When you smell a flower or open a bottle of essential oil, you’re inhaling the aromatic natural compounds of the plant into your olfactory neurons.
+When you smell a flower or open a bottle of essential oil, you’re inhaling the various aromatic compounds and natural compounds of the plant into your olfactory neurons.
 In other words, you’re smelling terpenes.
-Likewise, the terpene profiles of various cannabis strains determine their distinctive smells and tastes.
+Likewise, the chemical terpene profiles different concentrations of various cannabis strains determine their distinctive smells and tastes.

-Additionally, terpenes have the potential to offer benefits that alter the overall experience of the cannabis plant as terpenes work alongside cannabinoids to amplify the effects while at the same time offering aromatherapy.
+Additionally, terpenes have been identified with the potential to offer benefits that alter the overall experience of the cannabis plant as terpenes are observed to work alongside cannabinoids to amplify the effects while at the same time offering aromatherapy.

 What is p-cymene?

-P-cymene is one of the lesser-known terpenes, yet you’ll find it in myriad flavoring agents, fragrances, foods and beverages.
+P-cymene is one of the lesser-known terpenes, yet you’ll find it in myriad natural substances, chemical products, flavoring agents, fragrances, foods and beverages.
 Its chemical structure includes one benzene ring with one methyl group and one isopropyl group attached.
 With three isomers (p-cymene, m-cymene, and o-cymene) cymene has a molecular weight of 134.21 and a density of 857kg/m3, which makes it lighter than water .

-Naturally present in the essential oils of thyme, oregano, bergamot, and other plants, cymene has a pleasant odor described as citrus, woody, sweet and earthy but can be jarringly harsh in bulk quantities.
-For this reason, cymene is used in small amounts in the perfume and cleaning product industries.
+Naturally present in the essential oils of thyme, oregano, bergamot, and other plants, cymene has a pleasant odor described as citrus, woody, sweet and earthy but can be toxic and jarringly harsh in bulk quantities.
+For this reason and other factors, cymene is used in small amounts in the perfume and cleaning product industries.

 Safety and handling of p-cymene

-Though p-cymene is a useful ingredient for many products, it is important to use precautionary measures when using high concentrations of it.
+Though p-cymene is a useful ingredient for many products, it is important to use precautionary measures when using high concentrations of it as it is part of a group of volatile organic compounds.
 When it is oxidized, benzoic acid is one of the dry chemical compounds produced.
 Additionally, flammable liquids may be formed when p-cymene is oxidized, an outcome that requires the use of non-sparking tools, a well-ventilated area, a tightly closed container, and plenty of fresh air.

 If a fire is sparked by the flammable liquid, use alcohol-resistant foam to quell it.
-P-cymene has been known to be dangerous to aquatic life, so excesses of the terpenes should be disposed of at an approved waste disposal plant using only non-sparking tools .
+P-cymene has been among hazardous chemicals known from previous studies to be dangerous to aquatic life, so excesses of the terpenes should be disposed of at an approved waste disposal or treatment plant using only non-sparking tools .

 Uses for p-cymene

-P-cymene is a popular ingredient for numerous commercial products:
+P-cymene is a popular ingredient for the production of numerous commercial products: